BrukT/mpls-te/README.md

 ## Clone repository

-In order to clone this repository you have to have the Git Large File Storage installed on your machine. also you have to instantiate your working directory with git lfs by:
+In order to clone this repository you need to have the Git Large File Storage installed on your machine. also you have to instantiate your working directory with git lfs by:

 ```
 git lfs install